Core Learning Resources

 Following completion of vaccine specific learning resources appropriate to the scope of your practice, your achievement of clinical proficiency will be assessed in your workplace.

-NES/PHS have developed proficiency assessment documents to allow you to demonstrate proficiency:
+PSD/PHS have developed a generic Vaccine proficiency to allow you to demonstrate proficiency.

 Once completed and signed off by your facilitator/supervisor, you should retain in your folder of evidence and be made available to your facilitator for the final review of your portfolio.